 Any bride who has spent even just one afternoon wedding planning knows it takes an enormous amount of organization.
-With dozens of decisions, both big and small, on your horizon, creating a fine-tuned budget, laying out a well-planned timeline, and paying extreme attention to detail are key.
+With dozens of decisions on your horizon, creating a fine-tuned budget and laying out a well-planned timeline is key.
 And since this is likely your first time organizing such a large-scale event, it's easier than you'd think to fall prey to the pitfalls of wedding planning.

-Still, even the most vigilant bride can be steered off course, and you don't want to make the same mistakes other brides have made.
-As you pore over Pinterest, try on gowns, sniff flowers, choose invitation suites, sample cake selections, scout venues, and book your honeymoon, refer to this list of the 50 major mistakes brides seem to make while planning their wedding, courtesy of expert planners and vendors.
+Still, even the most vigilant bride can be steered off course, and you don't want to make the same mistakes other brides have.
+As you pore over Pinterest, try on gowns, choose invitation suites, sample cake selections, and book your honeymoon, refer to this list of the 50 major mistakes brides make while planning their wedding, courtesy of expert planners and vendors.

 You Don't Put Yourself First